 Similarly, there are also AI-powered video generators such as Synthesia IO or InVideo.io which allow users without much knowledge about video editing/production produce engaging videos by using templates pre-built by professionals designers while still having control over branding elements etc..

-This makes it easy for business owners who don’t possess strong technical background but still want high-quality content produced quickly.
+This makes it easy for business owners who lack a strong technical background and don’t feel comfortable showing their face in front of a camera but still want high-quality content produced quickly.
+There are diverse ways of creating faceless videos using technology.

 A. Time Commitment in the Age of AI